 If you qualify for home speech and language services/therapy, you typically have 0 out-of-pocket costs for those services.

 Can Medicare Cover Speech Therapy Prescription Drugs

-In some cases, medication along with speech therapy is a requirement from your doctor.
-For example, the treatment of aphasia requires a prescription for proper treatment.
+In some cases, medication, along with speech therapy, is a requirement from your doctor.
+For example, the treatment of aphasia requires a drug for proper treatment.

-You can always resort back to your formulary to check if your prescription is under your plan.
-Your formulary can change at any time, but you will receive a notice from your plan when/before that happens.
+You can always resort back to your formulary to check if your drug is under your plan.
+Your formulary can change at any time, but you will get a notice from your policy before that happens.